joneskm72/README-generator/README.md

 ## Description:

 >A command-line application that dynamically generates a professional README.md from a user's input using the Inquirer package.
 The application is invoked using the command: node index.js.
+Uses Javascript and Inquirer.

 ## How to Install: